Can Dance be an Actual Career?

 Performing Under Pressure

 A live show isn’t a report you can spend hours revising.
 You get one shot, and you’re in front of thousands of people.
-You learn how to manage your stress, and turn that anxious feeling into energy.
+You learn how to manage your stress, and turn anxious feelings into energy.
 You learn how to instantly correct mistakes and make them look like you meant it.
-You learn how to deal with failure, and how to keep going no matter what happens.
-A fast approaching deadline or presenting in front of a few stakeholders in a board room isn’t going to phase us.
+If you fail, you have to keep going no matter what happened.
+Fast approaching deadlines, important presentations, and demanding bosses aren’t going to phase us.
 In fact, the higher the stakes, the better we probably will perform!

 Dedication

-Being a professional dancer is a 24/7 job.
-You learn that the work is never finished, and to continue to improve, but also not get injured you have to “grind”.
+Being a professional dancer is a 24/7 job; the work is never finished.
+To continue to improve, but also not get injured you have to GRIND.
 My schedule typically looks like this:

 Gym 8 - 9 am